mckfarm/metagenomics/README.md

 ---
 ## Other analyses
 - Blast
 Blast is a program that compares sequences, whole sequenced genomes, and metagenome assembled genomes to existing sequences in databases.
 Blast can also be used to compare nucleotides to protein sequences as well as directly comparing protein sequences.
 Blast aligns your sequence to the reference sequences and provides an alignment score based on the similarity of your sequence to the reference.
 Blast can be run on individual .fa files from their [web interface](https://blast.ncbi.nlm.nih.gov/Blast.cgi) or you can install Blast databases and perform the alignment on Quest.
 Luckily, Blast is available on quest through the command `module load blast/2.7.1` and jobs can be submitted like any other program.

 - MetaPOAP
 MetaPOAP is a Python script that estimates the likelihood that a metabolic pathway is present in your MAG.
 A full explanation of the program is available [here](https://academic.oup.com/bioinformatics/article/34/24/4284/5043007) and the program Github page is [here](https://github.com/lmward/MetaPOAP).
 MetaPOAP requires a metabolic pathway to be represented by robust marker genes, which can be identified in a MAG using Blast.
 The program uses these metabolic pathway matches as well as MAG quality data from CheckM to estimate the false positive and false negative rate of detecting the metabolic pathway of interest in a MAG.
 This program is very lightweight and can be run on your own computer using python.
 You must use Python2 (latest version = Python2.7) for this program to work.

+## Helpful Quest tips
+In addition to the commands listed in the [Quest basics](#quest-basics) section, there are a few more advanced commands that I use to make my life a bit easier.

+**Dealing with tarballs/gzip files:** tar -xvzf name.tar.gz
+-x extract
+-v verbose (show whats going on)
+-z if its a gzip (gz ending), remove if you don't have tar.gz ending -f specify filename

+tar -tvf name.tar
+- t only show file names, don't extract
+- v verbose
+- f specify filename

+tar -xvf name.tar filename.txt
+- specify file name to extract from tar based on a text file

+tar -czvf newfolder.tar.gz
+- c create tar.gzip archive
+- z gzip
+- v verbose
+- f specify filename

+**Transferring files to and from Box**
+To move files between Quest and Box, you must be in log in node and not in an interactive job.
+See the [Quest KB page about file transfers](https://kb.northwestern.edu/page.php?id=70521) for more detailed info and other file transfer methods.
+- Set up an external password with Quest, which you have to use to use to use the File Transfer Protocol (FTPS)
+- Log into quest
+- Enter this into the command line, but with your own email `lftp -p 990 -u mckennafarmer2023@u.northwestern.edu ftps://ftp.box.com`
+- Enter your password when prompted
+- Use the command `cd` to set the working directory in Box
+- Use the command `lcd` to set the working directory in Quest
+- Use the command `mirror directoryname` to copy files from Box to Quest
+- Use the command `mirror -R directoryname` to copy files from Quest to Box The same protocol can be followed for transferring files to and from other servers with FTP/FTPS procotols enabled

+**Downloading files from a web server**
+Many bioinformatics resources and databases are available online but are generally too large to transfer between a personal computer and Quest.
+Use [wget](https://www.gnu.org/software/wget/manual/wget.html) to directly download files from web servers.
+Example: `wget -r --no-parent https://portal.nersc.gov/GEM/genomes/`
+- r recursive, downloads contents of directory
+- no-parent doesn't download from parent directory

 ---
 ## Resources